Eglinton West station: Description

 The station building is located on the north side of Eglinton Avenue West between the entry/exit ramps for Allen Road.
 The station currently has two levels: street level and the platform level for Line 1 trains.
 The station's pedestrian entrance, the station concourse and a bus terminal are all located at street level.
 The bus terminal, located in a fare-paid area, surrounds the concourse area with bays on three of its four sides.

-After the opening of Line 5 Eglinton in 2023, Eglinton West will have two more station entrances: one just east of the Allen Road entry ramp, and the other just west of the Allen Road exit ramp.
-The current entrances, which will be retained for direct access to the bus terminal for walk-in patrons not riding the subway or LRT, and the new entrances will all be on the north side of Eglinton Avenue.
-On the south side of Eglinton Avenue just west of Everden Road, there is a possibility of an emergency exit or a fourth entrance to be incorporated into some future private development.
+After the opening of Line 5 Eglinton, Eglinton West will have three more station entrances: one just east of the Allen Road entry ramp, another just west of the Allen Road exit ramp, and one on the south side of Eglinton Avenue just west of Everden Road.
+The existing entrances will be retained for direct access to the bus terminal for walk-in patrons not riding the subway.

 The Line 5 tunnel and platform will pass under the Line 1 platforms.
 Above the Line 5 platform level, there will be a new underground concourse divided in two sections by a gap where the Line 1 tracks cross.
 Crossover tracks to reverse Line 5 trains will be located just east of the Line 5 platforms.

 Architecture

 The station was designed by Arthur Erickson and Clifford & Lawrie.
 The main ticketing and concourse area at surface level is sheltered by an exposed concrete space frame supported by eight circular columns.
 The concrete ceiling is, in effect, a large slab, and overhangs the entrance.
 With a glass curtain wall, it appears to float.
 Inside, it is coffered throughout the station, with skylights in certain areas, allowing for increased penetration of natural light.
 Eglinton West makes use of sandblasted concrete and brick wall finishes extensively, distinguishing it from most stations on Line 1 and Line 2 Bloor–Danforth, where tiles are predominant.

 As the north end of the station is in Allen Road's median, the Line 1 platform level is partly built at surface level.
 Designers took advantage of this and added windows at platform level.
-The northbound platform has regular windows, allowing for a view onto Allen Road, while windows on the opposite platform are frosted.
+The northbound platform has regular windows, allowing for a view onto Allen Road, while windows on the opposite platform were frosted during construction of the aborted Eglinton West subway in 1994.
 This combination of window treatments allows transit riders to view cars speeding onto Allen Road's northbound expressway lanes, while blocking views of cars stuck in traffic approaching Eglinton, where the expressway—originally planned to continue south to downtown—ends.